mmarmor/MSM-Ubuntu-asdf-Python-Development-Environment-Builder/README.md

 - Open VS Code on your Windows machine.
 - Go to the Extensions view by clicking on the Extensions icon on the sidebar or pressing `Ctrl+Shift+X`.
-- Search for "WSL" and install the Visual Studio Code WSL extension.
-This extension allows you to use VS Code with WSL and will handle installing the VS Code Server on the WSL side.
+- Search for "WSL" and install the Visual Studio Code WSL extension (just called `WSL`) and `Remote Development`.
+Both of these are official extensions created by Microsoft.
+These two extensions allow you to use VS Code with WSL and will handle installing the VS Code Server on the WSL side.

 Open Your WSL Folder in VS Code:

-- Once the extension is installed, open a new WSL terminal (from Ubuntu in WSL).
+- Once the extensions are installed, open a new WSL terminal (from Ubuntu in WSL).
 - In the WSL terminal, navigate to your project directory.
 - Run the following command from your WSL terminal to open the folder in VS Code: